Great Expectations (1934 film)

-Great Expectations is a 1934 adaptation of the 1861 Charles Dickens novel of the same name.
-Filmed with mostly American actors, it was the first sound version of the novel and was produced in Hollywood by Universal Studios and directed by Stuart Walker.
+Great Expectations is a 1934 romantic drama film directed by Stuart Walker.
+Filmed with mostly American actors, it was the first sound version of the novel and was produced in Hollywood by Universal Studios.
 It stars Phillips Holmes as Pip, Jane Wyatt as Estella and Florence Reed as Miss Havisham.
+The film is an adaptation of the 1861 Charles Dickens novel of the same name.